Apacher122/ordo_meritum_monorepo/README.md

 * Docker
 * Go
 * Node.js & npm
-* An API Key from your favorite LLM provider (Gemini, OpenAI, etc.)
+* An API Key from Gemini or Cohere (Anthropic, OpenAI, Ollama, and Groq will be back up and running soon)

 ### **Setting it up**